bjornjohansen/imageLightbox/readme.txt

 = How do I replace the CSS with my own? =
 FILTERS FTW! imageLightbox_include_css

+= How to I create my own theme for the plugin? =
+Have a look at https://github.com/bjornjohansen/imagelightbox-theme-smooth

 = How do I use the lightbox on image links that are inserted with AJAX? = Call imageLightbox() on the elements: $('.newelements').imageLightbox();

 == Changelog ==

+= 0.1.1 =
+Theming now possible

 = 0.1 =
 Released